tdljayden/apkmgr/README.md

 * [cjson](https://github.com/DaveGamble/cJSON)

 To do:
-* Add help screen along with help function
 * Add a way to sync certain versions (-ver)
 * Add syncing in batch
-* Add shortened forms of functions (e.g. -S for sync)
 * Add index for grabbing information about packages
 * Add a function for syncing index
 * Add a function for querying packages
 * Add a function for searching
+* Add shortened forms of functions (e.g. -S for sync)
 * Remove requirement of third-party program in order to open APKs (explained in description).
 (WIP)